cdcgi/user-service/doc/kios.md

 ```
 {
     "status_code": "cdc-403",
-    "status_message": "branch_code is not owned by user login",
+    "status_message": "branch_id is not owned by user login",
     "data": null
 }
 ```